Bezzera BB005 Coffee Grinder

 - Have a double filter basket ready.
 Weigh the unladen weight of the basket.

-- To get the dosage weight, minus off laden weight from unladen weight.
+- To get the dosage weight, minus off laden weight from the unladen weight.

 Calibration (Double Dose)